ethereum-mining/ethminer/README.md

 }
 ```

 The inner loop uses FNV and KISS99 to generate a random sequence from the `prog_seed`.
 This random sequence determines which mix state is accessed and what random math is performed.
-Since the `prog_seed` changes relatively infrequently it is expected that `progPowLoop` will be compiled while mining instead of interpreted on the fly.
+Since the `prog_seed` changes relatively infrequently it is expected that `progPowLoop` will be pre-compiled while mining instead of interpreted on the fly.

 ```cpp
 kiss99_t progPowInit(uint64_t prog_seed, int mix_seq[PROGPOW_REGS])
 {
     kiss99_t prog_rnd;